pierrebomfim/data_science/README.md

 # About me:

-As a Data Scientist, Python Developer and Field Service Technician ( Oil Industry) I combine analytical skills, ability to work in team environments, attention to details.
-Spending the last years working under pressure and in some harzard enviromment I developed a critical thinking and problem-solving skills to help clients achive their business goals.
+As a Data Scientist, Python Developer and Field Service Technician ( Oil Industry) I combine analytical skills, ability to work in team environments and attention to details.
+Spending the last years working under pressure and working in harzard enviromment I developed a critical thinking and problem-solving skills to help clients achive their business goals.

 My credentials include: